 The best way for me to describe A Confederacy of Dunces is by comparing it to a quiet kid that is funny but nobody really knows it until they talk to the kid.
-There is a lot more than meets the eye with this book and author John Kennedy Toole wrote a modern novel ahead of his time.
+There is a lot more than meets the eye with this book and author John Kennedy Toole wrote a modern classic that was ahead of his time.
 Read our book review below!

 Tragic Backstory of John Kennedy Toole